alukach/alukach.github.io/resume/source/alukach.md

   Refined and coupled data with positional and environmental correctors, insuring that quality met federal and international standards.
-  Compiled gathered data into charts while maintaining data accuracy and c hart aesthetics.
+  Compiled gathered data into charts while maintaining data accuracy and chart aesthetics.

   Developed multiple custom spreadsheets and scripting solutions to streamline the survey QC process and assist with in-office metrics